Daniel-KM/Omeka-S-module-Annotate/README.md

 users to annotate, tag, comment, rate, highlight, draw, etc. any target resource easily and in a normalized way.

+The module adds a role "Annotator" too, who has less rights than a Researcher and who can only annotate.

 Installation
 ------------